Habib Bank Limited

-He assisted Salima Hashmi with The Making of Meaning exhibition, of works by female artists and artisans from the minority groups all over Pakistan (travelling exhibition Lahore, Karachi, Islamabad and Multan).
+Asad assisted Salima Hashmi with The Making of Meaning exhibition of works by female artists and artisans from the minority groups all over Pakistan (a travelling exhibition in Lahore, Karachi, Islamabad and Multan).
 The exhibition was created with the help of the Faiz Foundation Trust in collaboration with HRCP and supported by the European Union.
 The Making of Meaning was co-curated by Shehnaz Ismail, Farida Batool and with Prof. Salima Hashmi as advisor, 2014-15.
 Asad co-curatored, with Salima Hashmi, The colour of the Narrative which displayed contemporary Art from Pakistan, at the Bangkok Art and Culture Center, Bangkok, 2012; Hanging Fire: Contemporary Art from Pakistan, Asia Society Museum, New York, 2009; International Art Festival Separating Myth from Reality, Kathmandu, Nepal, 2009; Side B, a group show at Nairang Galleries, co-curated with Attiq Ahmed, Lahore, 2004.

 At the British Museum

 During his time on the International Training Programme in 2012, Asad was based in the Department of Asia and his partner placement was spent at the Birmingham Museums Trust.

 In 2012 an element of the programme was a series of presentations, in which participants presented a 10-minute illustrated talk, prompted by the task to consider a new display at the British Museum.
 Asad’s exhibition project proposal was entitled Continuing Tradition.